-The noise analysis indicates that the ATMP would not result in any noise impacts that would be "significant," as described in the table above, or "reportable" under FAA's policy for the NEPA.5 Under the ATMP, there are no changes to the number of commercial air tours and the routes are substantially the same as compared with existing conditions.
+The noise analysis indicates that the ATMP would not result in any noise impacts that would be "significant," as described in the table above, or "reportable" under FAA's policy for the NEPA.
+Under the ATMP, there are minimal changes to the routes and no changes to the number of commercial air tours per year as compared with existing conditions.
 The resultant DNL due to the ATMP is expected to be below DNL 45 dBA and does not cause any reportable noise as there is no expected increase or change in noise from the ATMP.